Ram-Ramadoss/catch-22/README.md

 1. Total contributions received
 2. Total contributors
 3. Total endorsers
-4. Contributions grouped by contributor  <br/> For “No” the additional step was taken to divide contributors into 3 groups:
-    - If the word “teamster” found -> “Teamster”
-    - Else if the words (“union,” “labor ”,“work”) found -> “Other Union/Labor/Workers”
+4. Contributions grouped by contributor  <br/> For “No” the additional step was taken to divide contributors into 3 groups:  <br/>If the word “teamster” found -> “Teamster” <br/>Else if the words (“union,” “labor ”,“work”) found -> “Other Union/Labor/Workers”  <br/> Else “Other”
-    - Else “Other”
 5.Contributions grouped by date
 6.Most frequent terms in the coalition member lists <br/> Extra fun: users can explore how these terms appear in coalition member names